FX1-7/FX1-7/README.md

 ## I'm a Student!

 - 🔭 I have my own public discord bot with >250,000 users - [teamapm.me][website]
-- 🌱 I’m currently learning C++ and Python.
+- 🌱 I’m currently learning C++, Javascript and Python.
 - 👯 I’m looking to develop my skills and knowledge in all things cyber.
 - 🥅 Current goals: Finish my degree.